lamarios/Homedash2/DevelopPlugin.md

 Check the harddisk or any other to get some examples of code.

+## Native libraries

+If your plugin need to use native libraries, put them in the folder [plugin-root]/lib/native

+Your plugin needs to be compiled with the WEB module to be able to work with native libraries.
+You can't just copy/paste the packaged jar in the distribution plugin folder.

 ## How to use your plugin

 Once HomeDash is started, it should automatically detect your plugin and it should be displayed when trying to add a new module